 If your address shows unknown, take this service line inventory survey to help us document the material of your service line.
 Need guidance?
 Watch this video to help you locate your service line and determine the pipe material.

-MWS staff and contractors will continue work in neighborhoods utilizing a metal analyzer to identify unknown pipe material.
+Water Services staff and contractors will continue work in neighborhoods utilizing a metal analyzer to identify unknown pipe material.
 A postcard notification will be sent to property owners prior to inspection of their water service line.

 - You will not experience any interruptions to your service during inspection.